Jithin-Jude/ble_app/README.md

 Examples:
 ```
-180F

-↓

-Battery Service
+180F -> Battery Service
 ```

 ```
-2A19

-↓

-Battery Level
+2A19 -> Battery Level
 ```

-Manufacturer-specific UUIDs are intentionally left unmapped and displayed as:
+Proprietary manufacturer-specific UUIDs are intentionally left unmapped and displayed as:

-Manufacturer Service
-Manufacturer Characteristic
+"Manufacturer Service" and "Manufacturer Characteristic"

 while still presenting the raw UUID for inspection.